Average Car Accident Settlement

 Minor Injury Cases

-Short treatment timelines, no surgery, and limited wage loss often resolve in the lower settlement bands.
+Short treatment timelines, no surgery, and limited wage loss often resolve in the $8,000–$25,000 band.
+Strong documentation pushes toward the upper end.

 Moderate Injury Cases

-Longer treatment, injections, several months of missed work, or partial fault can shift a case into a much wider range.
+Longer treatment, injections, several months of missed work, or partial fault typically settle in the $25,000–$100,000 range depending on state and policy limits.

 Severe Injury Cases

-Fractures, surgery, spinal injury, traumatic brain injury, and permanent limits can move values dramatically higher.
+Fractures, surgery, spinal injury, traumatic brain injury, and permanent restrictions can move values to $100,000–$500,000 or beyond when liability is clear.

 Why Average Numbers Can Mislead

 Public average figures often combine small nuisance claims with catastrophic injury cases.
 That makes them easy to quote and hard to use.
+The Insurance Research Council reports that the median bodily injury payout is often skewed by the volume of low-severity claims.
 A better approach is to compare your case to a severity tier with similar treatment, wage loss, recovery time, and liability facts.

 What Usually Raises Settlement Value